ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

 If you can't do something in safe Rust, you can implement it yourself with `unsafe`.
-However, `unsafe` should be used with care.
+However, `unsafe` should be used with caution.
 Abusing it can have unwanted consequences.

 #### **Rust vs. Dynamic Languages**